A2Seek: Towards Reasoning-Centric Benchmark for Aerial Anomaly Understanding: Data Collection, Annotation and Statistics

 \subsection{Dataset Acquisition Protocol}

 To address the challenges of spatial localization and scene generalization, the data collection process was carefully designed to maximize diversity and realism.
 The A2Seek dataset was collected using a DJI M30T drone equipped with wide-angle, telephoto, and infrared cameras.
 The drone operated at varying altitudes (10 to 60 meters) and speeds (0 to 20 m/s) to capture a wide range of scale variations for anomalous objects.
 Flight trajectories included hovering, linear cruising, curved circling, and area scanning, reflecting dynamic viewpoint changes.
 The dataset comprises 542 untrimmed 4K videos recorded at 30 FPS across 10 campus environments, subdivided into 27 sub-scenes.
 Each video has an average duration of 153.74 seconds, with a total duration exceeding 23 hours.
 Among these, 19.3 hours feature normal behaviors, while 3.79 hours capture diverse and complex anomalies, including parallel, sequential, occluded, and scene-dependent events.
 As shown in Figure~\ref{fig:anomly_type}, our dataset includes over 20 anomaly categories, such as falling, fighting, playing with water, and jaywalking.
-Spanning nearly a year of recording, it covers various seasons, times of day (daytime, nighttime, twilight), and environmental conditions, including clear, cloudy, foggy, and rainy weather.
+Spanning nearly a year of recording, it covers various seasons, times of day (daytime, nighttime, twilight), and environmental conditions, including clear, cloudy, foggy, and rainy weather (as shown in Figure~\ref{fig:rare_weather}).
 This diversity provides a robust foundation for developing and evaluating aerial anomaly detection models.
 Table~\ref{tab:code_definitions} presents a unified overview of all categorical codes used in this paper.
 The \emph{Type} column groups related codes, the \emph{Code} column lists shorthand labels, and the \emph{Definition} column provides detailed descriptions.

-Our collection workflow for A2Seek condenses a campus-scene drone shoot into a single, reproducible loop that still preserves fine-grained control: